Sgouws/nylas-mail-community-themes/README.md

 ## Preview (Work in progress)
 I've created a page where you can see screenshots of all the available themes, as well as browse and download at your leisure.
-I recommend you look here first.
+I'd recommend starting here.

 This is incomplete and coming soon:
 [Community Themes](https://sgouws.github.io/nylas-mail-community-themes/)